GrantGryczan/servecube/README.md

 Only the contents of NJS files are cached under the planted file's metadata by ServeCube, so that JavaScript evaluation is faster.
 All other file types, including HTML, are piped directly from the file system to the response when requested.

 For every planted directory, the following information is true.
-* They can contain one index file, which is served when a user requests the directory's path as a directory (favorably _with_ an ending slash).
+* They can contain one index file, which is served when a user requests the directory's path as a directory (_with_ an ending slash).
   * Index files are named "index", case-insensitive.
   * They must be page files.
-* They can contain method files, which are served when a user requests the directory's path as a file (favorably _without_ an ending slash).
+* They can contain method files, which are served when a user requests the directory's path as a file (_without_ an ending slash).
   * Method files are named by the HTTP method (like "GET"), and must be fully capitalized.
   * They must be page files.
   * One method file can handle multiple methods by separating method names with commas (and an optional space after each comma), like "PUT,PATCH" or "PUT, PATCH".